Menu

 Supplies:

-- Prosthetics (Studio D FX or make your own using my prosthetic tutorial)
+- Prosthetics (from one of the suppliers listed above, or make your own using my prosthetic tutorial)

 - Prosthetic adhesive (Pros-Aide, Telesis, or other medical-grade adhesive.
 NOT spirit gum)